w4-steve/javascript/README.md

     }
     ```

   - [17.2](#17.2) <a name='17.2'></a> Use `//` for all comments.
 Place comments on a newline above the subject of the comment.
 Prefer to put an empty line before the comment unless it's on the first line of a block.
+Start with an uppercase letter.

     ```javascript
     // bad
-    const active = true;  // is current tab
+    const active = true;  // Is current tab

     // good
-    // is current tab
+    // Is current tab
     const active = true;

     // bad
     function getType() {
       console.log('fetching type...');
-      // set the default type to 'no type' const type = this._type || 'no type';
+      // Set the default type to 'no type' const type = this._type || 'no type';

       return type;